Tricuspid atresia (TA) is a heart defect present at birth (congenital). It occurs

 child will most likely be in the intensive care unit (ICU).
 Early medical treatment

-- Supplemental oxygen or possibly a ventilator, to help with breathing
+- Supplemental oxygen or possibly a mechanical breathing machine (ventilator) to help

 - Medicines may be given to help the heart and lungs work better.
 Prostaglandin E1 may